UniversalDependencies/docs/_en/dep/acl-relcl.md

 advmod(exploded, when)
 ~~~

-Some phrases are ambiguous. *The ceremony where we became citizens* can be interpreted as an RC if the bestowal of citizenship happened during the ceremony (*in which* interpretation[^2], thus `acl:relcl`).
+Some phrases are ambiguous. *The ceremony where we became citizens* can be interpreted as an RC if the bestowal of citizenship happened during the ceremony (*in which* interpretation,[^2] thus `acl:relcl`).
 In that interpretation, the ceremony serves as the setting for the bestowal of citizenship.
-But there is another interpretation, in which the ceremony need not be a naturalization ceremony: if *where we became citizens* helps identify the place of a separate ceremony, we treat this as a free relative attaching to the nominal as `advmod`, akin to *here*.
-Finally, for *The ceremony when we became citizens*, we take *when we became citizens* to be locating the ceremony in time, designated with `acl` (but other readings might be possible).
+But there is another interpretation, in which the ceremony need not be a naturalization ceremony: if *where we became citizens* helps identify the place of a separate ceremony, we treat this as a [free relative](#free-relatives) attaching to the nominal as `advmod`, akin to *here*.
+Finally, for *the ceremony when we became citizens*, we take *when we became citizens* to be locating the ceremony in time, designated with `acl` (but other readings might be possible).
 Fronting the WH-clause in a matrix clause may help distinguish the readings: *Where/when we became citizens, there was a nice ceremony* suggests the WH-clause is providing the place or time setting for the ceremony, not the reverse.

 [^2]: Or, formally, *wherein*.

 ### Testing whether WH-adverb is a Relativizer

-Modifier clauses marked with *when* or *where* can be hard to classify as relative or non-relative. *CGEL* presents arguments that two structures are possible in some cases (pp. 1078-1079).
-We use the following heuristics:
+Given that modifier clauses marked with *when* or *where* can be hard to classify as relative or non-relative,[^5] we use the following heuristics:

+[^5]: *CGEL* presents arguments that two structures are possible in some cases (pp. 1078-1079).

 1. A *where*-clause that modifies a reference to (broadly speaking) a place/situation/arrangement, or a *when*-clause that modifies a reference to a time, is a relative clause.